GetPageSpeed/nginx-extras-docs/docs/lua/kafka.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-kafka [v0.20](https://github.com/doujiang24/lua-resty-kafka/releases/tag/v0.20){target=_blank} released on May 06 2022.
+This document describes lua-resty-kafka [v0.22](https://github.com/doujiang24/lua-resty-kafka/releases/tag/v0.22){target=_blank} released on Apr 11 2023.

 <hr />